LPN to BSN

 Two essay questions, included in the application, must be answered prior to submitting the application.
 You are encouraged to work on the essay in a separate word processing program and then copy and paste your response into the application.

-Applicants do not need to submit transcripts for coursework completed at Ohio State.
-Official transcripts are submitted to the Office of Graduate and Professional Admissions.
-If a transcript for a college or university is listed as required on your application to-do list but you never attended that institution, contact the Office of Graduate and Professional Admissions and College of Nursing at nursing@osu.edu.
+- If a transcript is marked “required” on your application to-do list but you did not attend that institution, contact the Office of Graduate and Professional Admissions and the College of Nursing at nursing@osu.edu.

 Contact